vertyco/vrt-cogs/assistant/example-funcs/README.md

 # Adding Functions to the Assistant

+Some GPT models are trained in a way that allows us to specify certain functions available to them, and enable them to call those functions at any time.

 This guide will help you understand how to integrate your cog with the Assistant.

 ## Prerequisites